 We have started to see some great work of mathematicians who have started to produce 4th dimensional structures in a way we can more easier perceive.
 A excellent development which will allow for easier understanding of the idea here - that our minds are merely the logical outcome of evolution, that time is a phenomenon part of our environment and that consciousness and our minds are simply functions of the nature of time.

-The thesis says that there is a 4th-dimensional landscape and that our brains evolved to the point to where we not only perceive the 4th dimension - time - but can actively manipulate aspects of time to achieve what we term the mind.
+The thesis says that there is a 4th-dimensional or sub-physical landscape and that our brains evolved to the point to where we not only perceive this 4th dimension/sub-physical or quantum (misnamed and misunderstood in my opinion) aspect of the environment, - time - but can actively manipulate aspects of this time environment to achieve what we term the mind.

 To get there, we have to refine our knowledge of evolution to understand what is an evolutionary advance using the criteria by which a mutation of an individual can be said to be better evolved than it's peers - a successful adaptation.